$330 | 6 Weeks

 By the end of the class, you will have the tools you need and a partial or full rough draft ready for the next drafts working towards the goal of publication.

-We will meet weekly on Saturdays from 12 P.M. to 2 P.M.
+We will meet weekly on Wednesdays from 7 P.M. to 9 P.M.
 U.S. Eastern Time.

 Kickstart Your Novel: Course Syllabus